 0 to 12 years 1 day per month of service

-12 to 25 years
+12 to 25 years .1 1⁄2 days per month of service

-Over 25 years 2 days per month of service
+Over 25 years .2 days per month of service

 Classified and Unclassified employees can take vacation leave after completion of the first 90 days of employment.
 The Department must approve time-off for vacations.
 Employees forfeit all vacation more than 40 days (320 hours) not used by December 31st of each year.
 An employee who terminates employment in good standing may receive up to 40 days of unused vacation as pay upon termination.